CreativeRusBear/ping-pong/README.md

 ## Contributing

-I'm thanks all the people, that who contributed or who want to contribute to "Ping-Pong" project.
+I'm thanks all the people who contributed or who want to contribute to "Ping-Pong" project :sparkles:

-If you want to contribute, make sure to read the [Contributing Guide](CONTRIBUTING.md) before making a pull request, thanks.
+If you want to contribute, make sure that you are read the [Contributing Guide](CONTRIBUTING.md) before making a pull request, thanks.

 ## License

 **Ping-Pong** is open-sourced software licensed under the MIT License (MIT).
-Please see [License File](LICENSE) for more information
+Please see [License File](LICENSE) for more information.

 ## Metrics